-Per IRS Publication 907 Tax Highlights for Persons with Disabilities, page 3:
+Per IRS Publication 907 Tax Highlights for Persons with Disabilities, on page 3:

 Long-Term Care Insurance